-This weekend we are headed to Albuquerque for the International Balloon Festival, it is the largest in the world with close to a million people attending (maybe it will be a million this year!).
-We could not be more excited as it is something that Mr. Misadventures has wanted to photograph for a long time, plus, it’s right in our own backyard!
+I have had the opportunity to attend the Albuquerque International Balloon Fiesta, which is the largest festival in the world for hot air balloons with close to a million people attending (maybe it will be a million this year!).
+We couldn't have been more excited as it was something that Mr. Misadventures had wanted to photograph for a long time, plus, it was right in our own backyard!

-To get you prepped for balloonapalooza I thought it would be fun to hear about other balloon festivals around the world and I found plenty of travel bloggers who have attended these wonderful events and were happy to share their experiences.
+Of course, Albuquerque is not the only hot air balloon festival.
+You can find them in every corner of the world!
+I thought it would be fun to hear about other balloon festivals around the world and I found plenty of travel bloggers who have attended hot air balloon festivals around the world and we're happy to share their experiences.

 Up, up, and away!